wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **Q:**&ensp;I cannot give all my life to such practices.
 I have my duties to attend to.

 **M:**&ensp;By all means attend to your duties.
 Action, in which you are not emotionally involved and which is beneficial and does not cause suffering will not bind you.
-You may be engaged in several directions and work with enormous zest, yet remain inwardly free and quiet, with a mirror-like mind, which reflects all, without being affected.
+You may be engaged in several directions and work with enormous zest, yet remain inwardly free and quiet, with a mirror-like mind, which reflects all, without beïng affected.

 **Q:**&ensp;Is such a state realisable?